 Now, I don’t want to ramble on for too long, but I wanted to share our route and itinerary of some of the very best things to do in Tennessee.

 With that in mind, take a little look at our route map I’ve created below (swipe left to right over the map).
-This will hopefully give you a rough idea of the journey we took, all whilst stopping off at as many of the best things to do in Tennessee (as physically possible). 🗺
+This’ll hopefully help alongside our guide to visiting Tennessee.

-Take a look at our 1-week itinerary of the best things to do in Tennessee. 🇺🇸
+Take a look at our 1-week itinerary and guide to visiting Tennessee, below.
+Have the best trip.

 Day 1: Nashville